Reheating in tachyonic inflationary models: Effects on the large scale curvature perturbations: The transition from tachyon driven inflation to the radiation dominated epoch

 \subsection{The case of the tachyon and a perfect fluid}

 Let us now consider the system of a tachyon (which we shall denote as~$T$) that is interacting with a perfect fluid (referred to, hereafter, as~$F$), so that $\alpha=(T,F)$.
 We shall assume that the rate at which energy density is transferred to the perfect fluid, i.e. $Q_{_{F}}$, is given by~\cite{cardenas-2006} \beq Q_{_{F}}= \Gamma\; \dot{T}^2\, \rho_{_{T}}, \eeq where $\rho_{_{T}}$ is the energy density of the tachyon.
 Such a transfer of energy is assumed to describe---albeit, in a course grained fashion---the perturbative decay of the tachyon into particles that constitute the perfect fluid.
-The quantity~$\Gamma$ represents the corresponding decay rate and, as we shall discuss below, it can either be a constant, depend on the tachyon, or depend explicitly on time~\cite{matarrese-2003}.
-The last possibility effectively describes a situation wherein the inflaton first decays into particles corresponding to an intermediate field before further decaying into particles constituting the perfect fluid.
+The quantity~$\Gamma$ represents the corresponding decay rate and, as we shall discuss below, it can either be a constant or depend on the tachyon~\cite{matarrese-2003}.

-For the above $Q_{_{F}}$, the continuity equation~(\ref{eq:ceic}) corresponding to the perfect fluid is given by \beq {\dot \rho}_{_{F}} + 3\,H\; \l(1 + w_{_{F}}\r)\, \rho_{_{F}} = \Gamma\; \dot{T}^2\, \rho_{_{T}}, \eeq where $w_{_{F}}=(p_{_{F}}/\rho_{_{F}})$ is the equation of state parameter describing the perfect fluid, which we shall assume to be a constant.
-Also, it is evident from Eq.~(\ref{eq:c}) that \beq Q_{_{T}}=-Q_{_{F}} = -\Gamma\; \dot{T}^2\, \rho_{_{T}}. \eeq Therefore, the continuity equation for the tachyon energy density~$\rho_{_{T}}$ reduces to \beq {\dot \rho}_{_{T}} + 3\,H\; \l(\rho_{_{T}} + p_{_{T}}\r) = -\Gamma\; \dot{T}^2\, \rho_{_{T}}, \eeq where $p_{_{T}}$ is the pressure associated with the tachyon.
+For the above $Q_{_{F}}$, the continuity equation~(\ref{eq:ceic}) corresponding to the perfect fluid is given by \beq {\dot \rho}_{_{F}} + 3\,H \l(1 + w_{_{F}}\r)\, \rho_{_{F}} = \Gamma\; \dot{T}^2\, \rho_{_{T}}, \eeq where $w_{_{F}}=(p_{_{F}}/\rho_{_{F}})$ is the equation of state parameter describing the perfect fluid, which we shall assume to be a constant.
+Also, it is evident from Eq.~(\ref{eq:c}) that \beq Q_{_{T}}=-Q_{_{F}} = -\Gamma\; \dot{T}^2\, \rho_{_{T}}. \eeq Therefore, the continuity equation for the tachyon energy density~$\rho_{_{T}}$ reduces to \beq {\dot \rho}_{_{T}} + 3\,H \l(\rho_{_{T}} + p_{_{T}}\r) = -\Gamma\; \dot{T}^2\, \rho_{_{T}}, \eeq where $p_{_{T}}$ is the pressure associated with the tachyon.
 Given a potential $V(T)$ describing the tachyon, the corresponding energy density $\rho_{_{T}}$ and pressure $p_{_{T}}$ are given by (see, for instance, Refs.~\cite{rajeev-2007,steer-2004,prava-2005}) \beq \rho_{_{T}} = \l(\frac{V(T)}{\sqrt{1 - {\dot T}^2}}\r) \qquad{\rm and}\qquad p_{_{T}} = -V(T)\; \sqrt{1 - {\dot T}^2}\,. \eeq On substituting these two expressions in the continuity equation~(\ref{eq:ceT}), we arrive at the following equation of motion for the tachyon~$T$~\cite{cardenas-2006}: \beq \l(\frac{\ddot T}{1-{\dot T}^2}\r) +3\, H\; {\dot T}+\Gamma\; {\dot T} +\l(\frac{V_{_{T}}}{V}\r)=0, \eeq where $V_{_{T}}\equiv \l({\rm d}V/{\rm d}T\r)$.